-The A/R can make this request in writing or verbally to the county or state DSS office.
+The A/R can make this request in writing or verbally to any DSS office.
 DSS will notify the A/R of each action it takes in the case.

 2. Time Frame for Requesting

 The A/R has 60 days from the time he/she is notified of an action to request a fair hearing.